dihedron/fpm-zig/README.md

-# fpm-pdfcpu
+# fpm-zig

-A simple Makefile to create `.deb` and `.rpm` packages of the upstream zig compiler.
+A simple Makefile to create `.deb` and `.rpm` packages of the zig compiler.

 ## Building a [deb|rpm] package

-In order to build the package for the latest verion of the zig compile for Ubuntu or Debian based Linux distributions, run the Makefile as follows:
+In order to build the package for the latest verion of the zig compiler for Ubuntu or Debian based Linux distributions, run the Makefile as follows:

 ```bash
 $> make deb